-Practice-based research networks, such as VicReN, enable collaborations between community-based health care practices and academic institutions.
+Practice-based research and education networks, such as VicREN, enable collaborations between community-based health care practices, community members and academic institutions.

-VicReN is a practice-based research network (PBRN) which enables collaboration between the Department of General Practice at The University of Melbourne, and primary care practices around Victoria.
+VicREN is a practice-based research and education network (PBRN) that enables collaboration between the Department of General Practice at the University of Melbourne, and primary care practices around Victoria.

-Over the past decade, the VicReN team have developed great expertise in implementing research in the primary care setting, and recruiting both practitioners and patients for primary care research, without compromising or interrupting clinical care.
+Since 2007, the VicREN team have developed great expertise in implementing research in the primary care setting, and recruiting both practitioners and patients for primary care research, without compromising or interrupting clinical care.

 To encourage the conduct of evidence-based primary care practice in Victoria by: